Linaro/website/_posts/previous/2014-02-20-linaro-forms-security-working-group.md

 ---
 author: linaro
 categories:
-- News
+  - news
 date: 2014-02-20 12:00:29
+description:
-description: "Linaro has started a Working Group dedicated to the delivery of open source reference implementations of secure software on Arm\xC2\xAE platforms"
+  "Linaro has started a Working Group dedicated to the delivery of open source reference implementations of secure software on Arm\xC2\xAE platforms"
 layout: post
 link: /news/linaro-forms-security-working-group/